No. 1 Gonzaga turns showdown with No. 2 UCLA into 83-63 rout

 Even when the Bruins started to somewhat solve Gonzaga’s defense in the second half, they couldn’t stop the Zags.

-Holmgren capped the crushing by hitting a 3 and waving to the crowd as he ran back.
+Holmgren put a punctuation to the crushing, hitting a 3 and waving to the crowd as he ran back.

 BIG PICTURE

 Cronin nailed it when he said his team was not ready for Gonzaga.
-The Bruins got steamrolled.
+The Bruins got steamrolled and will likely drop several spots in Monday’s AP Top 25.

 All those new pieces seem to be fitting in nicely with the old ones at Gonzaga, particularly Holmgren.